bigbirdcode/pytest-mousecolor/README.rst

 Usage
 -----

-* TODO
+Use it as any other Pytest plugin.

+For example:
+``pytest --mousecolor_wait``

 Contributing
 ------------

 Contributions are very welcome.
-Tests can be run with `tox`_, please ensure the coverage at least stays the same before you submit a pull request.

 License
 -------